 Whipping or churning heavy whipping cream causes its fat molecules to clump together.

 Heavy whipping cream is mostly fat, so it’s high in calories.
 It’s also rich in choline, fat-soluble vitamins, and certain minerals.
-One-half cup (119 grams) contains (
+One half-cup of liquid cream is equivalent to 1 cup whipped cream (120 grams) and contains (

 - Protein: 3 grams